MSIA/2021-msia423-cai-hanyu-project/README.md

 ```
 ├── README.md                         <- You are here
-├── api
+├── app
 │   ├── static/                       <- CSS, JS files that remain static
 │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs
-│   ├── boot.sh                       <- Start up script for launching app in Docker container.
+│   ├── boot.sh                       <- Start up script for launching app in Docker container
 │   ├── Dockerfile                    <- Dockerfile for building image to run app
 │
 ├── config                            <- Directory for configuration files
 │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── config.yaml.                  <- Configuration File for data cleaning and model pipeline scripts
 │
 ├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
+Only the external/ and sample/ subdirectories are tracked by git
 │   ├── external/                     <- External data sources, usually reference data,  will be synced with git
 │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git
 │   ├── chocolate_data/               <- The raw data folder
 │   ├── clean_data.csv                <- The cleaned data after processing
+│   ├── performance_metric.csv        <- The model performance metric csv
 │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
+│   ├── chocolate_slides.pdf          <- The presentation slides
 │
 ├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
+Optional for this project
 │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc
 │
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries
+│   ├── kmeans.joblib                 <- K-means clustering model
 │
 ├── notebooks/
-│   ├── archive/                      <- Develop notebooks no longer being used.
+│   ├── archive/                      <- Develop notebooks no longer being used
 │   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
+│   ├── develop/                      <- Current notebooks being used in development
 │
 ├── reference/                        <- Any reference material relevant to the project
 │
 ├── src/                              <- Source data for the project
+│   ├── s3.py                         <- Python script that contain s3 related operations
+│   ├── clean_data.py                 <- Python script that contain data cleaning operations
+│   ├── modeling.py                   <- Python script that contain model pipeline operations
+│   ├── more_chocolate_plz.py         <- Python script that contain rds related operations
 │
 ├── test/                             <- Files necessary for running model tests (see documentation below)
 │   ├── test_s3.py                    <- Test the s3.py functioning